parvezs27/Tableau_Sales_Dashboards/README.md

 ![image](https://github.com/user-attachments/assets/96c598a4-2d34-4254-b07c-514071f72022)
 *Image 3.
 KPI Charts*

 The BAN's clearly depict the KPI value, the percent difference is shown between the current and previous year, the sparklines showcase the difference in trends between the current and previous year, and, the orange and blue dots represent the months with the lowest and highest value of the particular KPI respectively.
-Axes, tick marks, titles, gridlines and the names of other months have been omitted to reduce cluttering and distraction.
+Axes, tick marks, titles, gridlines and the names of other months have been omitted to keep a minimalistic and clutter free layout.

 ## Bar in Bar, and Bar Charts